 - Taxpayers may claim an exemption from sales tax on charges for labor to repair or restore items damaged by a disaster.
 The exemption may be claimed on labor to repair furniture, appliances, or other items of tangible personal property.
 The exemption includes labor costs to launder or dry clean damaged clothes or other property.

 - Arborists’ services, such as cutting down or cutting up a damaged or dead tree in a declared disaster area, are not taxable.

 - Hauling away branches, limbs, or trees are waste removal services and are taxable.

 - Goods and taxable services may be purchased tax free with FEMA, Salvation Army or Red Cross debit cards or vouchers.

-TAB remains committed to providing support, information and resources to the citizens and home building industry affected by the recent hurricane.
 As you begin to repair your home, make sure your contractor is an experienced professional.